 5: YOU FORGOT ABOUT FIT

 Instead, a clean, lean silhouette with modern sharp lines is timeless and ageless.
-Think a properly fitted bra (when your bustline falls lower, you get a short-waisted, matronly effect and clothes don’t fit properly), a fitted dress with a nipped-in waist and a hemline that sits just on or below the knee, a jacket that fits you in the shoulders and skims your body, or pair of slim-fitting jeans that just hit your ankle will show your figure in a way that’s both stylish and youthful.
+Think a properly fitted bra (when your bustline falls lower, you get a short-waisted, matronly effect and clothes don’t fit properly), a fitted dress with a nipped-in waist and a hemline that sits just on or below the knee, a jacket that fits you in the shoulders and skims your body, or a pair of slim-fitting jeans that just hit your ankle will show your figure in a way that’s both stylish and youthful.

 RELATED: HOW TO LOOK RICH WHEN YOU’RE NOT